 If the need for the accommodation is not readily apparent or known to COC, the family must explain the relationship between the requested accommodation and the disability.
-There must be an identifiable connection, or nexus, between the requested accommodation and the individual's disability.

 COC will encourage the family to make its request in writing using a reasonable accommodation request form.
 However, COC will consider the accommodation any time the family indicates that an accommodation is needed whether or not a formal written request is submitted.